 - Other (general) issues: refers to problems that could not be included in the above two but still apply to the application user interface.

 - designer control Caption and the Text properties

-The String Review tool does somehow share part of its goals with the spelling checker.
+- The Strings Reviewer: this tool does somehow share part of its goals with the spelling checker.
 Its purpose is to help you produce a correct user interface as for the text it displays, but while the spelling checker focuses on individual words correctness, the Strings Review was designed to ease the phase of logical word combination (phrasing) analysis and correction.

-CodeSMART extends the standard Clipboard with 10 additional copy-and-paste persistent buffers.
+- The CodeSMART Multiple Copy-and-Paste Buffers: CodeSMART extends the standard Clipboard with persistent additional copy-and-paste buffers.
 These buffers can be filled with any piece of Visual Basic code and their contents can be pasted into any Visual Basic code window by using a simple shortcut key system.

-The CodeSMART Hotkey Designer allows you to automatically manage hotkeys in your application user interface.
+- Hotkey Designer: this tool allows you to automatically manage hotkeys in your application user interface.
 The tool provides a hotkey generation mechanism along with the possibility to preserve (lock) some already defined hotkeys.